vercel/hyper-site/README.md

 ## Contribution

 Want to submit a plugin or theme to the Hyper Store?
-Follow [the guide on the website](https://hyper.is/store/submit).
+Must follow [the guide on the website](https://hyper.is/store/submit).

 To submit a feature, bug fix, or enhancement to the Hyper website proceed as follows: